 You may just blame a fainting spell on having low blood pressure, but you might want to take it more seriously than that.
 The AHA says passing out can occur when your heart isn’t pumping enough blood up to the brain.
 Several heart conditions can cause this, and it can even indicate a heart attack is well on its way.

 We’ve said before that jaw and neck pain are symptoms you should watch out for, but you should also pay attention to how your teeth feel.
 If you’re just having a toothache, a visit to the dentist will probably do the trick.
 But Thomas P. Connelly, a doctor of dental surgery, tells HuffPost you should visit a doctor if you’re having tooth pain accompanied with sweating or lightheadedness.
 This is particularly important for those who have a family history of heart disease.

 13. Sexual dysfunction

 This one really might surprise you, but it’s super important to keep in mind.
 Patrick J. Skerrett for Harvard Health Publications says erectile dysfunction is an early warning sign of a heart attack.
-It indicates there’s an issue with blood flow, which can mean plaque is building within the arteries.
+It can indicate an issue with blood flow, which can mean plaque is building within the arteries.
 If you don’t take this issue seriously, an attack could be imminent.